AspNetMonsters/website/source/_posts/2016-11-09-csharp-wildcards.md

 originalurl: http://blog.simontimms.com/2016/11/09/c-wildcardsdiscardsignororators/
 ---

 There is some great discussion going on about including discard variables in C#, possibly even for the C# 7 timeframe.
 It is so new that the name for them is still up in the air.
-In Haskel it is called a whilecard.
+In Haskel it is called a wildcard.
 I think this is a great feature which is found in other languages but isn't well known for people who haven't done funcitonal programming.
 The C# language has been sneaking into being a bit more functional over the last few releases.
 There is support for lambdas and there has been a bunch of work on immutability.
 Let's take a walk through how wildcards works.

 Let's say that we have a function which has a number of output paramaters: